Nordix/openldap-ppolicy-pwdcheck-module/README.md

 For instance, with `max_consecutive_per_class` set to 5, a password may include up to 4 consecutive lowercase letters.
 `abcdABCD1234` is valid, but `abcdeABCD1234` exceeds the limit and is rejected.

-Setting value 0 disables this check.
+Setting the value to 0 disables this check.

-⚠️ Due to a bug, consecutive characters are counted incorrectly, resulting in the effective limit being one less than the configured value.
+⚠️ Due to a bug, consecutive characters are counted incorrectly, so the effective limit is one less than the configured value.
 This behavior is preserved for compatibility with the original module.

 ##### Password Contains Username (`contains_username`)

 If enabled, this option rejects any password that includes the username.
-For example, for the DN `uid=john,ou=people,dc=example,dc=com`, the username `john` is checked against the password.
+For example, if a user's DN is `uid=john,ou=people,dc=example,dc=com`, the module extracts the username `john` and checks if it appears anywhere in the password.
-For example, if the password is `john2025!`, it will be rejected because it contains the username `john`.
+If the password is `john2025!`, it will be rejected because it contains the username `john`.

 ##### Example configuration

-Each line in the config file should be: `parameter value` Spaces and tabs are delimiters.
+Each line in the config file should be: `parameter value` Spaces and tabs act as delimiters.
 Parameter names are case-sensitive.

 ```